 Book clubs are great places of discussion and debate.
 Reading is considered a solitary pass-time, so in the forum of a book club it is a joy to voice the inner critic, reviewer and fan.
-The book club here meets every month on Monday at 7.30pm and if you scroll down a bit further you will see what we are currently reading.

 If you are interested in joining a book club or indeed setting one up please call in – happy to discuss and recommend.

 The Romans have long departed, and Britain is steadily declining into ruin.
 The Buried Giant begins as a couple Axl and Beatrice, set off across a troubled land for mist and rain in the hope of finding a son they have not seen for years.
 The expect to face many hazards – some strange and other-worldly- but they cannot yet foresee how their journey will reveal to them dark and forgotten corners of their love for one another.

 19 year-old Chani lives in the ultra-orthodox Jewish community of North West London.
 She has never had physical contact with a man, but is bound to marry a stranger.
 The rabbi’s wife teaches her what it means to be a Jewish wife, but Rivka has her own questions to answer.

 Soon buried secrets, fear and sexual desire bubble to the surface in a story of liberation and choice; not to mention what happens on the wedding night

 Businessman George F. Babbitt loves the latest appliances, making money and the Republican party.
 In fact, he loves being a solid citizen even more than he loves his wife.
 But Babbit comes to resent the middle-class trappings he has worked so hard to acquire.
 Realising that his life is devoid of meaning, he grows determined to transcend his trivial existence and search for a greater purpose.